Ipswich Corporation Tramways

 Senior staff

 An individual who is possibly an Ipswich Corporation Tramways inspector — photo undated, but probably taken in the 1920s or 1930s (the latter of course post-dating the demise of the tramway).
-The uniform is quite an unusual design, and has the distinctive breast pleats seen in other photos, both of inspectors and Great War conductresses (see above), so the attribution seems reasonably sound.
+The uniform is quite an unusual design, and has the distinctive breast pleats seen in other photographs, both of inspectors and Great War conductresses (see above), so the attribution seems reasonably sound.
 Author's Collection.

 Female staff

 Conductress Mary Ann Lambert (Employee No 121) — photo undated, but almost certainly taken during the Great War.
-Miss Lambert was born in Lavenham, Suffolk on 13th July 1892, her family later moving to 38 Friars St, Ipswich.
+Miss Lambert was born in Lavenham, Suffolk on 13th July 1892, her family later moving to 38 Friars Street, Ipswich.
 With thanks to Ipswich Transport Museum (see link).

-Another Constantine Rd depot shot — photo undated, but almost certainly taken during the Great War.
+Another Constantine Road depot shot — photo undated, but almost certainly taken during the Great War.
 Although similar to the uniform in the preceding photos, the jacket now has a pocket on the bearer's right breast, as well as epaulettes.
 The photograph was presumably taken in winter, as the hats are all waterproof bonnets.